Asterisk name and location lookup AGI

 And some list their number as;

-(trunk_prefix area_code) subscribers_number
+(trunk_prefix area_code) subscribers_number.

-Which can be very confusing indeed!
+Which can be very confusing indeed.
+Don't put an area code in brackets!

 Web lookups